 What Does it Mean to Be Spiritual Anyway?

 Are some people, things, places, foods, activities more/less spiritual than others?
-I'll leave you to ponder those questions, before exploring them in part 3.
+I'll explore those questions in part 3.
 I realize of course some of you reading this may be on the other side of the equation.
-That is, you may have been the recipient of unwelcome advice on how to live your life by some well-meaning friends.
-And for that I apologize!
-It is my humble hope that this series of posts may wake us all up to the fact that we are all on the same spiritual journey, and that journey has as many faces as there are people on the planet.
+That is, you may have been the recipient of unwelcome advice on how to live your life, by well-meaning friends.
+And for that I apologize.
+At the end of the day, we are all on the same spiritual journey, and that journey has as many faces as there are people on the planet.

 Until next time,